TheJacksonLaboratory/FunDataR/4_learning/2_regression.md

   of predictor values for observation `i` and observation `j`, respectively.
 The expression `exp(z)` is equivalent to the infinite power series:
   `exp(x) <- 1 + x^1/factorial(1) + x^2/factorial(2) + x^3/factorial(3) + ...`.
 That is, the
-  Gaussian kernel is equivalent to an infinite-dimensional polynomial, including interactions.
+  Gaussian kernel is equivalent to an infinite-dimensional polynomial (which includes interactions).
   This effectively expands the predictor space to infinite dimensions, often allowing continuous smooth boundaries that can be specified by linear combinations of the predictors and which effectively separate the classes to be identified, even when no such boundary exists in the original predictor space.